 Acer is a genius of trees or shrubs commonly known as maple.
 The genus is classified as member of the family Sapindaceae.
-Most species are deciduous and many are renowned for their autumn leaf colour, but a few are evergreen.
+Most species are deciduous and many are renowned for their autumn leaf colour, but a few in southern Asia and the Mediterranean region are evergreen.

 The leaves in most species are palmate veined and lobed, with 3 to 9 (rarely to 13) veins each leading to a lobe, one of which is central or apical.
 They are distinguished by opposite leaf arrangement.